The short answer

 AES-256-GCM, five-layer privacy architecture

 Transaction-level confidentiality for institutions requiring compliance-grade data handling.
-Layers 1 and 4 deploy at mainnet launch.
-No trusted setup required: encryption keys are managed under AERKey threshold signing.
+Layers 1 and 4 are planned for mainnet, with delivery still needing public mainnet evidence.
+No trusted setup required in the described architecture: encryption keys are managed under AERKey threshold signing.

 2-of-3 threshold ECDSA, USPTO 63/977,868